nganaremba-rem/VoiceInput/README.md

-# VoiceInput Module

-VoiceInput is a Web Browser JavaScript module for handling voice input, recording, and transcription.
+# VoiceInput is a Web Browser JavaScript module for handling voice input, recording, and transcription.

 ## Installation